dotnet/docs-maui/docs/fundamentals/resource-dictionaries.md

 # Resource dictionaries

-A .NET Multi-platform App UI (.NET MAUI) `ResourceDictionary` is a repository for resources that are used by a .NET MAUI app.
-Typical resources that are stored in a `ResourceDictionary` include styles, control templates, data templates, converters, and colors.
+A .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.ResourceDictionary> is a repository for resources that are used by a .NET MAUI app.
+Typical resources that are stored in a <xref:Microsoft.Maui.Controls.ResourceDictionary> include styles, control templates, data templates, converters, and colors.

-XAML resources that are stored in a `ResourceDictionary` can be referenced and applied to elements by using the `StaticResource` or `DynamicResource` markup extension.
-In C#, resources can also be defined in a `ResourceDictionary` and then referenced and applied to elements by using a string-based indexer.
-However, there's little advantage to using a `ResourceDictionary` in C#, as shared objects can be stored as fields or properties, and accessed directly without having to first retrieve them from a dictionary.
+XAML resources that are stored in a <xref:Microsoft.Maui.Controls.ResourceDictionary> can be referenced and applied to elements by using the `StaticResource` or `DynamicResource` markup extension.
+In C#, resources can also be defined in a <xref:Microsoft.Maui.Controls.ResourceDictionary> and then referenced and applied to elements by using a string-based indexer.
+However, there's little advantage to using a <xref:Microsoft.Maui.Controls.ResourceDictionary> in C#, as shared objects can be stored as fields or properties, and accessed directly without having to first retrieve them from a dictionary.

 > [!TIP]
-> In Visual Studio, a XAML-based `ResourceDictionary` file that's backed by a code-behind file can be added to your project by the **.NET MAUI ResourceDictionary (XAML)** item template.
+> In Visual Studio, a XAML-based <xref:Microsoft.Maui.Controls.ResourceDictionary> file that's backed by a code-behind file can be added to your project by the **.NET MAUI ResourceDictionary (XAML)** item template.

 ## Create resources

-Every <xref:Microsoft.Maui.Controls.VisualElement> derived object has a `Resources` property, which is a `ResourceDictionary` that can contain resources.
-Similarly, an `Application` derived object has a `Resources` property, which is a `ResourceDictionary` that can contain resources.
+Every <xref:Microsoft.Maui.Controls.VisualElement> derived object has a `Resources` property, which is a <xref:Microsoft.Maui.Controls.ResourceDictionary> that can contain resources.
+Similarly, an `Application` derived object has a `Resources` property, which is a <xref:Microsoft.Maui.Controls.ResourceDictionary> that can contain resources.

 A .NET MAUI app can contain only a single class that derives from `Application`, but often makes use of many classes that derive from <xref:Microsoft.Maui.Controls.VisualElement>, including pages, layouts, and views.
-Any of these objects can have its `Resources` property set to a `ResourceDictionary` containing resources.
-Choosing where to put a particular `ResourceDictionary` impacts where the resources can be used:
+Any of these objects can have its `Resources` property set to a <xref:Microsoft.Maui.Controls.ResourceDictionary> containing resources.
+Choosing where to put a particular <xref:Microsoft.Maui.Controls.ResourceDictionary> impacts where the resources can be used:

-- Resources in a `ResourceDictionary` that is attached to a view, such as <xref:Microsoft.Maui.Controls.Button> or <xref:Microsoft.Maui.Controls.Label>, can only be applied to that particular object.
+- Resources in a <xref:Microsoft.Maui.Controls.ResourceDictionary> that is attached to a view, such as <xref:Microsoft.Maui.Controls.Button> or <xref:Microsoft.Maui.Controls.Label>, can only be applied to that particular object.
-- Resources in a `ResourceDictionary` attached to a layout, such as <xref:Microsoft.Maui.Controls.StackLayout> or <xref:Microsoft.Maui.Controls.Grid>, can be applied to the layout and all the children of that layout.
+- Resources in a <xref:Microsoft.Maui.Controls.ResourceDictionary> attached to a layout, such as <xref:Microsoft.Maui.Controls.StackLayout> or <xref:Microsoft.Maui.Controls.Grid>, can be applied to the layout and all the children of that layout.
-- Resources in a `ResourceDictionary` defined at the page level can be applied to the page and to all its children.
+- Resources in a <xref:Microsoft.Maui.Controls.ResourceDictionary> defined at the page level can be applied to the page and to all its children.
-- Resources in a `ResourceDictionary` defined at the application level can be applied throughout the app.
+- Resources in a <xref:Microsoft.Maui.Controls.ResourceDictionary> defined at the application level can be applied throughout the app.

 With the exception of implicit styles, each resource in resource dictionary must have a unique string key that's defined with the `x:Key` attribute.

-The following XAML shows resources defined in an application level `ResourceDictionary` in the **App.xaml** file:
+The following XAML shows resources defined in an application level <xref:Microsoft.Maui.Controls.ResourceDictionary> in the **App.xaml** file:

 ```xaml
 <Application xmlns="http://schemas.microsoft.com/dotnet/2021/maui"